medic/cht-docs/content/en/apps/guides/hosting/offline.md

  Deploying and hosting CHT Core server instances without Internet connectivity
 ---

 {{% alert title="Note" %}} This guide is not meant for a production CHT instance.
 Support may be added in the future an offline CHT server in a production environment.
-Please see the "Considerations" section below. {{% /alert %}}
+Please see the "Considerations" section below.

+ Proceed only if you have staff familiar with DNS, TLS Certs, DHCP, LAN topology and Linux in general.
+This is a complex deployment where mistakes are easy to make unless proper training is in place. {{% /alert %}}

 ## Introduction